mohakseven7/Tobacco_Consumption_Analysis/README.md

 # Tobacco_Consumption_Analysis

-# AI-Powered Insights & Analysis on Youth Tobacco Survey Data
+#  Insights & Analysis on Youth Tobacco Survey Data

 ## **Project Overview**
 This project leverages data science and AI techniques to analyze and generate insights from the Global Youth Tobacco Survey (GYTS-4) dataset.
 Using data visualization and NLP-based models, it provides valuable observations about tobacco usage among youth in different states of India.